nicksttar/CurrencyTgBot/README.md

 ## Description

 The bot allows users to convert between different currencies by sending the bot a message in the format "amount currency/currency".
-For example: "USD/EUR".
+For example: "USD/EUR" or "100 USD to EUR".
 The bot then queries the current exchange rate using an external API (for instance, Google Finance) and responds with the converted amount.

 ## Usage